 - Implementation of ML pipelines which let data engineers and data scientists collaborate on multiple experiments using various datasets with clear provenance.

-- Ensure highest unit and functional test coverage of all platform components in automated fashion for shorter release cycles and greater customer satisfaction.
+- Ensure the highest unit and functional test coverage of all platform digitalization components in an automated fashion for shorter release cycles and greater customer satisfaction.